plone/documentation/docs/conceptual-guides/deprecation.md

 Deprecations should always answer the following questions.

 -   Why is the code gone from the old place?
--   What to do instead?
+-   What should the developer do instead?

 A short message is enough, such as the following examples.